mecid/mecid.github.io/_posts/2023-06-06-what-is-new-in-swiftui-after-wwdc23.md

 There are also a pair of new view modifiers allowing us to tune the spacing in the list.
 You can use the listRowSpacing and listSectionSpacing view modifier to set the spacing you need in the list.
 The EnvironmentValues struct includes a bunch of new properties related to the latest platform updates like isActivityFullscreen and showsWidgetContainerBackground.

 #### Conclusion
 There are tons of small additions all over the SwiftUI framework that we will cover during the upcoming months.
 So stay tuned to my blog, and don't miss anything.
+I hope you enjoy the post.
+Feel free to follow me on [Twitter](https://twitter.com/mecid) and ask your questions related to this post.
+Thanks for reading, and see you next week!